 Beards Are Out of Style: Clean-Shaven Comeback

-Team Clean-Shaven weighs in with a return to traditional shaving.
-Clean shaven is always classic, fitting in for nearly every situation.
-However many men have embraced beards purely because they hate shaving and the associated razor burn, in-grown hairs, etc).
+After hearing from the pro beard team, the no beard team weighs in with a return to traditional shaving.
+Clean-shaven is always classic, fitting in for nearly every situation.
+However many men have embraced facial hair purely because they hate shaving and the associated razor burn, in-grown hairs, etc).

-Momentum for Clean Shave
+Momentum for the Clean-Shave

 Is Now the Time to Embrace Stubble?

-• Go to a barber shop for a hot shave and learn how to use a straight razor.
+- Go to a barbershop for a hot shave and learn how to use a straight razor.

-• Invest in quality shaving equipment that will reduce skin irritations associated with shaving.
+- Invest in quality shaving equipment that will reduce skin irritations associated with shaving.

-• Make shaving an enjoyable ritual complete with shaving brush and aftershave.
+- Make shaving an enjoyable ritual complete with shaving brush and aftershave.